How to Perform a Bowtie Analysis in Aviation SMS

 • Terrified passengers.

-Four: Establish All Consequences (Damages)
+Step 4: Establish All Consequences (Damages)

 Impacts, also called "risks" and "consequences", are always characterized by damages.
 Damages could be to persons, equipment, reputation, money, etc. – anything that hurts your organization.
 Picking out damages is usually pretty easy.
+Here are a few examples of Impacts in bowtie analysis:

 • Fines;